 *Limited part-time internships are available.
 Please indicate your preference for full or part time in your application.

-If you are interested in applying for an internship in the Wildlife Center, please see the Application Process.
+If you are interested in applying for an internship at the PAWS Wildlife Center, please see the Application Process.

 E-mail Caitlin Soden, Wildlife Volunteer Program Manager.